onnx/onnx/docs/Operators.md

 <dl>
 <dt><tt>center_point_box</tt> : int (default is 0)</dt>
 <dd>Integer indicate the format of the box data.
-The default is 0.0 - the box data is supplied as [y1, x1, y2, x2] where (y1, x1) and (y2, x2) are the coordinates of any diagonal pair of box cornersand the coordinates can be provided as normalized (i.e., lying in the interval [0, 1]) or absolute.
-Mostly used for TF models.1 - the box data is supplied as [x_center, y_center, width, height].
-Mostly used for Pytoch models.</dd>
+The default is 0.
+0 - the box data is supplied as [y1, x1, y2, x2] where (y1, x1) and (y2, x2) are the coordinates of any diagonal pair of box corners and the coordinates can be provided as normalized (i.e., lying in the interval [0, 1]) or absolute.
+Mostly used for TF models.
+1 - the box data is supplied as [x_center, y_center, width, height].
+Mostly used for Pytorch models.</dd>
 </dl>

 #### Inputs (2 - 5)